-The Part time and Reserve personnel work on an as need basis.
+The part-time personnel work on an as needed basis.
 These positions are on an hourly basis, do not accumulate benefits, and may not work more than 1500 hours per year.
 These hours will be flexible based on the District's needs and prior approval of the Fire Chief or designee.
 The District pays employees every two weeks.
-The employee's salary is based on an hourly wage.
 The hours are calculated per the Missouri Wage Law.

+The Reserve Firefighter Program is established to support personnel who desire to enter the fire service by providing firefighter training through the Southwest Missouri Regional Fire Academy or another certifiable training entity.
+During and after training, the reserve personnel will work on an as needed basis in a volunteer/non-compensated role.
 The District provides the reserves with Workers Compensation Insurance through our current carrier (MOFAD) Missouri Fire and Ambulance District Trust.
 This trust provides the reserve with coverage based on our starting firefighter's full time wage in the event of a worker's compensation claim.